Ozempic and Wegovy Price Drop 2027: What It Means for Patients

 Final takeaway

-Wegovy and Ozempic are dropping to $675/month list price in January 2027 - roughly half the current Wegovy price.
-Patients whose costs are tied to list price will see the most direct benefit.
-In the meantime, self-pay options through NovoCare and telehealth platforms already offer prices in this range.
-If access to GLP-1 medication has been a barrier, the landscape is improving significantly.
+Patients whose costs are directly tied to list price will see the most immediate benefit.
+In the meantime, self-pay options through NovoCare and major telehealth platforms already offer prices in or near this range today.

 Consult your healthcare provider about which medication and payment option is right for your situation.